Neradon/Dasui/README.md

 # WARNING
-This version only supports the gameversion "2021r160 EV1"!
+This version only supports the gameversion "2021r160 EV2"!

 # Installation
 ## 1. Method
 Download this repo by clicking on Code->"Download Zip" and put all the files in the zip in your ChilloutVR game folder under "ChilloutVR_Data\StreamingAssets\Cohtml\UIResources\CVRTest".
 Replace the existing files there with the new ones.
 (Example path where do put the files: "D:\Steamgames\steamapps\common\ChilloutVR\ChilloutVR_Data\StreamingAssets\Cohtml\UIResources\CVRTest")

+## 2. Method
+Use the automatic installer from Milchzocker found [Here](https://github.com/MilchZocker/ChilloutVR-Dark-UI/releases/latest)

 # UI Changes
 UI Color can be customized ingame